Skip to content ↓

 How do I apply for free school meals?

 Your child may have been eligible for free school meals during their time at primary.
 However, this eligibility would have come to an end as they left primary school.
-Therefore, parents and carers must reapply for free school meals.
+Parents and carers must apply free school meals before their child starts secondary school.

 What time does school start?

-The academy has two dedicated school bus services, the 715 and the 722, operated by Travel for Greater Manchester.
-Please click the link below to view the current timetable.
+The academy has two dedicated bus services, the 715 and the 722, operated by Travel for Greater Manchester.

 All young people using the school bus or pupil transport will need to apply for an igo card.
-This allows young people aged 11-16 to travel using child tickets on buses and trams in greater Manchester.
-Pupils will need to apply for an igo card by visiting an Information and Ticket Office or by post.
+This allows young people aged 11–16 to travel using child tickets on buses and trams in Greater Manchester.
+Pupils can apply for an igo card by visiting the Information and Ticket Office or by post.

 Some pupils may be eligible for a free school bus pass.
-Applications need to be made with your local council.
+Applications must be made with your local council.
+You'll find links to the relevant councils below:

 Manchester City Council